Evaluating Gender Bias in Speech Translation: Conclusions

 \section{Conclusions}

-This paper presents a new freely available challenge set for evaluating gender bias in ST. This challenge set, WinoST, can benefit from the evaluation protocol which is widely used for MT.
-Our set is only based on evaluating systems in the utterance content, where information of gender is extracted from the context and not from the audio signal.
+This paper presents a new freely available challenge set for evaluating gender bias in ST. This challenge set, WinoST, can benefit from the evaluation protocol, which is widely used for MT.
+Our set is only based on evaluating the gender inaccuracies in translations in ST systems, mainly relying on the gender information extracted from the context and not from the audio signal.

-We used a state-of-the-art end-to-end ST system and evaluated their accuracy in terms of gender bias with this new challenge set.
+We used an S-Transformer end-to-end ST system and evaluated their accuracy in terms of gender bias with this new challenge set.
 Results show that gender accuracy is much lower for ST than for MT, but we have to take into account that ST has also a lower quality than MT.
-Finally, we show that ASR can exhibit gender bias at the contextual-level.
+Finally, we show that ASR can exhibit a little gender bias at the contextual-level.

 WinoST shares similar limitations as WinoMT, which is the fact of using a synthetic challenge set.
 Having a synthetic set is positive because of providing a controlled evaluation, and also it is negative because we might be introducing some artificial biases.
-Therefore, further work could find in the wild transcriptions (with parallel speech utterances) that hold the valuable patterns designed in WinoMT.
+Therefore, further work could find in the wild transcriptions (with parallel speech utterances) that hold the valuable patterns designed in WinoMT, following \cite{levy_BUG_GB:2021}.

 As mentioned, future work includes making a challenge set from real-life examples, which excerpts human data bias.
+These examples should be covered by different speakers for studying the effect of gender of such speakers.
 Following the study of correlation of BLEU and gender bias accuracy \cite{kocmi:2020}, it would be useful to study the correlation between ASR quality and gender bias accuracy.
 Another approach is to study whether the accent of the speaker imposes bias in the translations.
 We assume that different accents may have an impact on the ST system.
-In this paper, we focused on creating a benchmark for gender bias assessment, however, there is a need in the community for creating benchmarks for other types of biases, e.g. racial bias \cite{Koenecke7684}.
+In this paper, we have focused on creating a benchmark for gender bias assessment, we are considering binary gender only.
+However, there is a need in the community for creating benchmarks for other types of biases, e.g. non-binary gender, racial bias \cite{Koenecke7684}.